felixschildorfer/harbor/DATABASE_INTEGRATION.md

 Harbor now supports direct integration with external databases, allowing users to connect to multiple database servers and execute SQL queries directly from the application interface.
 The current release ships with adapters for **Microsoft SQL Server** and **PostgreSQL**.

+> **Before you start**
+> 1. Configure `DB_ENCRYPTION_KEY` in `server/.env` with a 64-character hex value and restart the backend so the encryption helper can load it.
+> 2. Verify `CLIENT_ORIGIN` matches the React dev server origin so authenticated requests keep their cookies.
+> 3. Confirm MongoDB (local or Atlas) is reachable—connection metadata is persisted there alongside anchor models.

 ## Architecture

 ### Backend Components